 “Too tolerant and giving everyone the benefit of the doubt”.
 That surprised me and she proceeded to explain I’m too trusting.
 Other people have a tendency to take advantage of my good nature, especially family.

 To “keep the peace”, it’s easier to overlook poor behaviors and actions.
 For me, I tend to bottle up my frustrations rather than dealing with them.

 I didn’t realize I had fallen into this pattern which partially explains a blow out I had with my brother.

 We all have blind spots and open honest feedback can be invaluable.
 This in turn can help us improve our relationships and how others think of us.

 What Happens When We Screw Up?

-Many years ago, I made a comment thinking I was being clever and funny.
-As soon as the words left my mouth, I realized they were anything but with none of my co-workers responding.
+As an example, I once made a comment directed at one of my co-workers.
+I thought I was being clever and funny.
+Even as the words left my mouth, I realized they could be interpreted as dismissive and potentially hurtful.